sullrich/ah4c/scripts/chromecast/pbs/README.txt

 In my environment, with the default delays, it takes about 30 seconds to tune when a station change is required.
 It takes about 12 seconds when a channel change is not required.
+Tested on Google Chromecast HD, Tivo Stream 4k, and Onn 2k Stick.
+I also tested against a fairly old Amazon Fire TV stick, though I had to scale the delays a bit for that to work.